Teradata/stacki-wiki/wiki/Developer/Building-For-AWS.md

 ### Register the AMI

 Register a new AMI using the shutdown Barnacle instance as the source.
-For CentOS make sure the AMI is public, the SLES keep the AMI private.
+For CentOS make sure the AMI is public, but for SLES keep the AMI private.

 ## Backend AMI